jdecaron/c19coalition/_posts/2020-09-03-c19-coalition-volunteer-highlight-christina-timms.md

 What made you interested in volunteering with C19 Coalition?

 I lived in Texas for most of my life.
-I was really passionate about politics so it was always important for me to be apart of social movements and be apart of change, no matter how big or small.
+I was really passionate about politics so it was always important for me to be a part of social movements and be a part of change, no matter how big or small.
 So when I moved to Thailand, I never stopped caring about this country.
 When I found out about C19 Coalition, I felt that working with the coalition was a way for me to fight the good fight now.

 Now, I am the Social Media manager and editor.
 I manage a team to handle social media and get inspiration for the rest of my team.
 I am happy to be in the social media and content team because I get to speak with everyone and amplify their voices.
 By speaking with everyone, it also gives me the ability to see how I can be useful and multifunctional.